-Showing means something different to everyone who observes you.
-Since every woman is different, there’s no set time when moms-to-be start to show.
+Showing means something different to everyone.
+Since every person is different, there’s no set time when someone who’s pregnant starts to show.

 When do you start showing in pregnancy?
-If this is your first baby, the baby bump may appear during the second trimester, at 12–16 weeks.
-Those with a narrow body frame and little fat show sooner.
-For women who are curvy or plus size, the baby bump may be more pronounced late in the second trimester or in the third trimester.
+For first-time pregnancies, the baby bump may appear during the second trimester, at 12–16 weeks.
+Those with a narrow body frame and little fat tend to show sooner.
+For people who are curvy or heavier, the baby bump may be more pronounced late in the second trimester or in the third trimester.

-There are several factors that impact when your pregnancy becomes visible to the world.
-They include your weight, age, and the number of babies you carry.
+There are several factors that impact when a pregnancy becomes visible to the world.
+They include weight, age, and the number of babies being carried.

 The number of pregnancies

-For those who’ve been pregnant, their baby belly can pop in the first trimester.
+For those who’ve been pregnant before, their baby belly can pop in the first trimester.
 Pregnancy tends to leave behind relaxed stomach muscles.
-Women who have already had a child often show in either the first or early second trimester.
+People who have already had a child often show in either the first or early second trimester.

-Your size also dictates when your baby becomes noticeable.
-When does pregnancy show if you have extra weight around your tummy?
-You may not get much bigger in the first or early second trimester.
+Size also plays a role in when the pregnancy becomes noticeable.
+When does pregnancy show if there’s extra weight around the tummy?
+The belly may not get much bigger in the first or early second trimester.
 However, as the pregnancy progresses, the bump will become more apparent.

-Each woman has a unique torso length and carries weight a little differently.
-This also affects how your pregnant belly looks.
-If you have more body weight or have more weight around your midsection, you may notice that your belly has a B shape rather than the standard D shape.
+Each person has a unique torso length and carries weight a little differently.
+This also affects how the pregnant belly looks.
+Those with more body weight in general or specifically around the midsection may notice that their belly has a B shape rather than the standard D shape.
 This is not a cause for concern.
 The B-belly is common for plus-size pregnancies.
-Many times, later in the pregnancy, your belly will assume the more common D shape.
-If you are worried about how you’re carrying the baby, ask your physician if there’s any cause for concern.
+Many times, later in the pregnancy, the belly will assume the more common D shape.
+If you are worried about how you’re carrying the baby, ask your health care provider if there’s any cause for concern.

-Women of every body type and size become pregnant, so it makes sense there’s not just one belly shape for everyone.
-If you’re Googling images of pregnant women or standing in front of the mirror every day looking at your tummy, try to stop comparing yourself to others.
+People of every body type and size become pregnant, so it makes sense there’s not just one belly shape for everyone.
+If you’re researching images of pregnancy or standing in front of the mirror every day looking at your tummy, try to stop comparing yourself to others.

-For moms who are no longer in their 20s, the baby bump can show earlier.
-When does a pregnancy start to show for older moms?
-Women who don’t have strong stomach muscles often show their pregnancy earlier.
-This is more typical in older moms.
+For parents in their 30s or older, the baby bump can show earlier.
+When does a pregnancy start to show for older parents?
+Those who don’t have strong stomach muscles often show their pregnancy earlier.
+This is more typical in older people.

-The resting position of your uterus influences when you start to show.
-You may have a retroverted uterus that tilts towards your back.
-If so, you may show later.
-However, some women have an anteverted uterus that slants forward and may cause you to show much earlier.
+The resting position of the uterus influences when a pregnancy becomes noticeable.
+People with a retroverted uterus (one that tilts toward the back) may show later.
+However, some people have an anteverted uterus (slants forward) and may show much earlier.

 Diastasis recti is the separation of the muscles along the abdominal midline.
-When you're pregnant, the growing uterus pushes against the abdominal muscles.
+During pregnancy, the growing uterus pushes against the abdominal muscles.
 Eventually, the two large bands of muscles meeting in the middle become separated.
 This is diastasis recti.

-When you're pregnant, bloating is a common side effect of the changes taking place in your body.
-Bloating can exaggerate your baby bump and may increase as your pregnancy progresses.
+Bloating is a common side effect of the changes taking place in the body during pregnancy.
+Bloating can exaggerate the baby bump and may increase as the pregnancy progresses.

 With the added weight and pressure of the baby, other processes slow down, including digestion.
 This gives gas more time to build up and makes it harder to release it.
-You may find yourself burping and passing gas more often as a result.
+Burping and passing gas more frequently are often a result.
 Bloating related to gas buildup increases later in pregnancy because the growing uterus places more and more pressure on the abdominal cavity.

 Incorrect due date

-If you think your baby bump isn't coming along or is too big, check with your doctor.
-You may have been given an incorrect due date early in the pregnancy.
+In some cases, the predicted due date could be wrong.
 As the gestation period advances, ultrasounds and other methods are able to more accurately pinpoint the due date.

-A pregnant woman carrying twins or other multiples in her womb starts showing in the first trimester.
-With two babies and twice the fluids and placenta, the baby bump grows rapidly.
-Twin moms-to-be seem a few months further along in comparison with women carrying single babies.
-If you are pregnant with twins, your odds of carrying multiples in the future goes up.
-There are a number of other factors that increase your chances of getting pregnant with twins, including in vitro fertilization.
+If someone is carrying twins or other multiples, they typically start showing in the first trimester.
+With two babies, the baby bump grows rapidly.
+Those carrying twins may seem a few months further along than those carrying single babies.
+The likelihood of conceiving twins is usually genetically predetermined.
+If someone is pregnant with twins, their odds of carrying multiples in the future goes up.
+There are a number of other factors that increase the chances of getting pregnant with twins, including in vitro fertilization.

 When do pregnant women start to show?
-Whether you start showing in the first or second trimester, your baby bump is likely to pop up in the third trimester as your due date approaches.
-As you watch your baby bump grow, you may find yourself doing more to stay fit and healthy to improve your baby’s chances of a healthy and happy arrival into the world.
+Some people start showing in the first or second trimester.
+Regardless of when they started showing, the baby bump is likely to pop up in the third trimester as the due date approaches.
+As the baby bump grows, it’s important to stay fit and healthy during pregnancy and get ready for the baby’s arrival into the world.